Remarks on the positivity of the cotangent bundle of a K3 surface: The cones of divisors of Lg

 \section{The cones of divisors of \texorpdfstring{$\PP(\Omega^1_S)$}{Lg}}

-We begin with some simple bounds for the nef and pseudoeffective cones on $\PP(\Omega^1_X)$ for a general projective variety $X\subset \PP^n$.
+We begin with some simple bounds for the nef and pseudoeffective cones on $\PP(\Omega^1_X)$ for a smooth projective variety $X\subset \PP^n$.
 A convenient ingredient here is the morphism which associates a tangent vector to the corresponding point in the Grassmannian.
-One checks that $f^*\O_{{\rm Gr}(2,n+1)}(1)=L+2H$.
+For $L$ the tautological line bundle on $\PP(\Omega^1_X)$ and $H$ the polarisation on $X$ as in Section \ref{prelim}, one checks that $f^*\O_{{\rm Gr}(2,n+1)}(1)=L+2H$.
 When $f$ maps to a lower-dimensional variety, $L+2H$ is extremal in the nef cone as well as the pseudoeffective cone.

 \begin{proposition} The vector bundle $\Omega^1_{\PP^n}(m)$ is nef if and only if $m\geq 2$.
 More precisely, Moreover, if $X\subseteq \PP^n$ is a smooth subvariety, then $L+2H$ is nef, and ample if and only if $X$ does not contain a line.\end{proposition} \begin{proof}The equality of the cones follows from the preceding paragraph.
 The surjection $\Omega^1_{\PP^n}|_X\to \Omega^1_X$ allows us to factor $f$ as $\PP(\Omega^1_X)\subset \PP(\Omega^1_{\PP^n}|_X)\subset \PP(\Omega^1_{\PP^n})\to \operatorname{Gr}(2,n+1)$.
 So $L+2H$ is base-point free, and ample if and only if $f$ is finite, i.e., when $X$ does not contain a line. \end{proof}